-- Locations and fittings of pipes and cable service entries through the substructure. - Services must be sleeved or ducted through structural elements (and not solidly embedded) to prevent damage.
-Fire stopping may also be required.Services should not to be located in the cavity of an external wall, except for electricity meter tails. - Only to be buried in screeds where permitted by relevant Codes of Practice.
+- Locations and fittings of pipes and cables service entries through the substructure; - Where necessary to prevent damage to the service and be sleeved or ducted where passing through structural elements (not solidly embedded); - Not be located in the cavity of an external wall, except for electricity meter tails; - Only be buried in screeds where permitted by relevant Codes of Practice.

-Where copper pipes are permitted in floor screeds, they should be:
+Where copper pipes are permitted in floor screeds they should be:

-- Sleeved or wrapped so that they can move freely along the length and at joints and bends. - Jointed with capillary joints.
+- Sleeved or wrapped so that they can move freely along the length and at joints and bends; - Jointed with capillary joints.

-A metallic tape should be applied to the pipework where plastic pipework is hidden within or behind wall surfaces, which would otherwise not be located by a metal detector.
+A metallic tape should be applied to the pipework where plastic pipework is in or behind wall surfaces, and would otherwise not be located by a metal detector.